Join us for a First Sunday Bird Walk at Greenwich Point Park.

 Officially designated an Important Bird Area, Greenwich Point Park, located at Tod’s Driftway in Old Greenwich, CT, is a great place to watch birds year round.
 Migrating songbirds, shorebirds, flycatchers, hawks and more stop by in spring and fall, a variety of waterfowl feed in the waters of Long Island Sound in the winter, and summer brings breeding birds and waders.

-The bird walks are sponsored by Wild Wings, LLC and the Friends of Greenwich Point.
+The bird walks are sponsored by the Friends of Greenwich Point and Wild Wings LLC.